szabgab/rust.code-maven.com/pages/generic-types-for-simple-function.md

 This means that the function will accept any type that implements the [std::cmp::PartialOrd](https://doc.rust-lang.org/std/cmp/trait.PartialOrd.html).

 That makes sense.
-In the function we use the greater-than operator which is implement on each type in the ParialOrd trait, so our function cannot operate on any type that does not have this trait.
+In the function we use the greater-than operator which is implement on each type in the [PartialOrd](https://doc.rust-lang.org/std/cmp/trait.PartialOrd.html) trait, so our function cannot operate on any type that does not have this trait.